pierre1590/start2impact-Nodejs/README.md

     }
 }
 ```
-5) In the public directory, create a folder for uploading images.
+5) Create a "public" folder and in the latter create another folder called "images" for uploading images.
 6) Install project dependencies :
 ```
      npm install